design-system/no-unused-tokens

 Summary

-Reports design tokens defined in your configuration that never appear in any linted file.
+Reports design tokens that are loaded in the DSR kernel but never referenced in any linted file.
 This keeps the token set focused and helps uncover stale values left behind after refactors.

 NOTE

 Run the linter on the full project to avoid false positives.
-Tokens referenced in files that are excluded from the run will be reported as unused.
+Tokens referenced in files excluded from the run will be reported as unused.

 This rule is strongest on statically analyzable patterns.
 Dynamic token construction may produce false positives or false negatives.